WouterJansen/Shoob_AI/README.md

 # Requirements
 * Raspberry PI running Raspbian
 * PulseAudio (add ```sudo pulseaudio --daemonize=no --system --realtime``` to your startup scripts for it to work)
+* a Neopixel ring connected as in the picture below and the following setup followed:
+** test